 One time, late at night, no less, I poured a cup of canola oil into my otherwise finished cake batter only to find that it was rancid.
 Ever since, I always check my oil, especially that random bottle of fancy walnut oil that I tucked in the back of my cupboard after buying it two years ago.
 (You know the one?)
 Nutritionist Toby Amidor shares tips on how to tell if oil has gone rancid and also gives advice on how to prevent oil from spoiling with proper storage.

-Our friends at The Kitchn explain that olive oil has three enemies and how to avoid them with proper storage.
+Our friends at the Kitchn explain that olive oil has three enemies and how to avoid them with proper storage.
 These tips are especially important if you buy in bulk and tend to keep one of those huge containers of oil on hand.
-Because until something like this high-tech biosensor can do the job for us, these tips are our best bet.

 But what about vinegar?
 Have you ever seen a slimy clump forming in your bottle?
 The Kitchn also tells us why vinegar has an almost indefinite shelf life, and what exactly that jelly-like substance is, which funny enough, is called a “mother.”